lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program1.md

 * Note that grading will be done on D2L, so you can see comments and a detailed breakdown of your score there, but you do not need to submit anything there.
-* Deadline reminder: per the [late assignment policy](https://lgw2.github.io/teaching/csci112-spring-2023/syllabus/#late-assignment-policies), if you submit after the deadline but within 24 hours of it you will receive a 25% penalty.
-If you submit within 48 hours you will receive a 50% penalty.
-After that, no submissions will be accepted.

 ## Learning outcomes
 * Practice input and output with strings